Pokoyokjk/TFG_Gloria/docs/3_api_documentation.rst

 If the server is secured, unauthorized access will result in the following status codes:

-- `401 Unauthorized`: No token provided or invalid token.
+- `401 Unauthorized`: Invalid token.
-- `403 Forbidden`: Token provided but insufficient permissions.
+- `403 Forbidden`: Token provided but insufficient permissions or no token provided.

 3.1.
 GET /health
 ----------